MaxAKAgluck/BOTSv1_Lab/README.md

 syslog
 wineventlog
 '''

 The first question mentions we need to use stream:http and imreallynotbatman.com domain in our search.
-I also included a regex to search for "Scanning PROHIBITED" and limit results on page since I thought a lot of events will contain data from sec.scanner:
+I also included a regex to search for "Scanning PROHIBITED" and limit results on page since a hint suggested a lot of events will contain data from sec.scanner:

 sourcetype = "stream:http" imreallynotbatman.com src_headers="*Scanning PROHIBITED*" | table src_headers | head 30